benedicteb/finn-tech-day-2021-lightning-talk-how-to-make-your-reviewer/talk.md

-The reviewer is most valuable when focusing on the **interesting** things of a PR

-Think of the other person!
+# Take aways

+1. Let the reviewer focus on the important stuff
+2. We don't need big PRs
+3. Have empathy!
 Being evaluated is tense